 …Then Provide a Solution

 Citizens don’t want a vague response that’s obviously copied and pasted.
-If you’re going to respond to a complaint (which you should), it’s important to be very specific so they understand you tailored it just for them.
+If you’re going to respond to a complaint, it’s important to be very specific so they understand you tailored it just for them.

-Once you’ve gathered all of the information you need, now’s your chance to find a solution.
+Once you’ve gathered all of the information, now is your chance to find a solution.
 Some individuals might just be happy if you’ve acknowledged and apologised for mistakes your organisation has made.
 But it’s always best practice to explain what you’ve done (or what you will do) to address the problem.

 Effectively communicating the resolution and any precautions you’ll take to prevent similar problems in the future is key to writing your complaint response.
 As always, offer your ongoing support if they have anything further they wish to raise.